Other Canada

 Other Canada Applicants

-Effective June 1, 2021 international applications are no longer accepted.
-All applicants must be Canadian citizens or permanent residents.
+International applications are no longer accepted.
+All applicants must be Canadian citizens or be Permanent Residents of Canada.

-Applicants who do not meet the residency criteria for the Newfoundland & Labrador, New Brunswick, or Prince Edward Island pools should apply under the Other Canada pool.
+Applicants who do not meet the residency criteria for the Newfoundland & Labrador, Nunavut, or Prince Edward Island pools should apply under the Other Canada pool.

 The Other Canada pool is highly competitive and receives over 450 applications each year for only 6 seats.

-Canadian applicants applying who have attended post-secondary institutions outside of North America will need an official credential evaluation completed by a reputable education service, which must bypass the applicant, going directly to CaRMS from the education service.
-Transcripts need to be sent directly from the post-secondary institution to the educational service.
-Transcripts do not need to be evaluated by the World Education Service specifically; the link above is just one example of an acceptable education service for credential evaluations.
-Other reputable education services are accepted.
+Canadian applicants applying who have attended post-secondary institutions outside of North America will need an official credential evaluation completed by an accredited educational servicewhich must bypass the applicant, going directly to the Admissions Office from the education service.
+Transcripts need to be sent directly from the post-secondary institution to the educational service and also by-passing the applicant.